tamotam-com/tamotam-app/README.md

 ## Architecture

-We're using `Redux`, but the easiest to understand the architecture is the image below with `Flux` architecture.
+We're using `Redux`, but the easiest to understand the architecture is the image below with `Flux` architecture, which in fact is really similar.
+However, it's important to note we're using 1 store, like in `Redux` architecture.

 ![Architecture image](docs/architecture.png)
 *Image source: https://www.freecodecamp.org/news/an-introduction-to-the-flux-architectural-pattern-674ea74775c9/*